WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Experiments

-In our exploration, we contemplate eight different post-processing techniques: \texttt{Cropping}, \texttt{Rotation}, Gaussian \texttt{Blurring}, \texttt{Brightness} jittering, the addition of Gaussian \texttt{Noise}, \texttt{Erasing}, \texttt{JPEG} compression, and a \texttt{Combination} of all these techniques.
-The parameters for these post-processes are designed as follows: For \texttt{Cropping}, we use a random crop-out ratio within the range $[5\%, 10\%, 15\%, 20\%]$. \texttt{Rotation} involves randomly sampling a degree within the range (-30, 30).
-For Gaussian \texttt{Blurring}, we randomly select a kernel size from [3,5,7].
-The \texttt{Brightness} factor is randomly sampled within the range (-0.3, 0.3).
-For Gaussian \texttt{Noise}, we add noise with a standard deviation randomly sampled from a uniform distribution $U[0, 0.2]$.
-Random \texttt{Erasing} is selected from the range $[5\%, 10\%, 15\%, 20\%]$. \texttt{JPEG} compression quality level is selected from [90, 80,70,60,50].
-The \texttt{Combination} technique randomly selects a subset of these seven post-processing methods with a probability of 0.5.
+In our exploration, we contemplate eight different post-processing techniques: Erasing, Rotation, Gaussian Blurring, Cropping, Brightness jittering, the addition of Gaussian Noise, JPEG compression, and a Combination of all these post-processes.
+The parameters for these post-processes are designed as follows: For random erasing, we use a random erase ratio within the range [5\%, 10\%, 15\%, 20\%].
+Rotation involves randomly sampling a degree within the range (-30, 30).
+For Gaussian Blurring, we randomly select a kernel size from [3, 5, 7].
+For Cropping, we use a random cropping-out ratio within the range [5\%, 10\%, 15\%, 20\%].
+The Brightness factor is randomly sampled within the range (-0.3, 0.3).
+For Gaussian Noise, we add noise with a standard deviation randomly sampled from a uniform distribution $U$[0, 0.2].
+JPEG compression quality level is selected from [90, 80, 70, 60, 50].
+The Combination technique randomly selects a subset of these seven post-processing methods with a probability of 0.5.

-We evaluated the user attribution accuracy for each post-process during testing, adhering to the pre-defined parameters.
-For the \texttt{Combination} approach, we crafted the attack strength level grounded on the parameters of the other seven procedures.
-Our robustness test outcomes, delineated in Fig.~\ref{fig:robustness}, present a comparative analysis of user attribution accuracy across two benchmark models, our original model, and the robust version of our model.
-We can observe that our method has a high degree of robustness across various types of real-world attack scenarios.

-We noted a consistent trend across all transformation techniques: the user attribution accuracy decreases monotonically with an increase in the strength of post-processing parameters.
-This observation affirms the challenge posed by post-processing transformations on the task of accurate user attribution.

-However, our findings also highlight the efficacy of robust training in mitigating this challenge.
-Across all cases, we observed a significant improvement in attribution accuracy when we incorporated robust training in our model.
-This underscores the crucial role of robust training in enhancing the resilience of our fingerprinting method against post-processing transformations.
-But still, when specifically targeting robust attribution against a \texttt{Combination} of post-processes, we noticed a trade-off, as the FID score degraded from 24.42 to 26.85, indicating that the optimization for robustness might unintentionally affect image quality.

-Our robust model variant demonstrates a commendable ability to preserve attribution accuracy, frequently matching the performance of established baseline methods under various transformations such as Rotation, Noise, Erasing, and Combinations.
-This suggests a promising capacity of our method to resist diverse post-processing operations without substantially compromising the accuracy of user attribution.
-It is pertinent to note, however, that while our findings are encouraging, they warrant further investigation and potential enhancements for complete validation and optimization.
-Further results and visual representations pertaining to both of our model variants can be found in the supplementary materials.